-What ever happened to dating for fun?
+And yet… Shouldn’t we ask ourselves whatever happened to dating for fun?
 Loving because it enriches our lives?
 And why do we see “casual” as bad?
 Why is any living arrangement that makes a couple happy bad?

 Oh right.
 Move over Fashion Police… It’s the Marriage Police!